silverjuke/silverjuke/docs/user-guide.md

   "Edit Tracks/Get info..." from the context-menu; this will open the Edit Tracks-dialog ...

-- here, click onto the "Menu >>" button and select "Split fields".
+- here, click onto the "Menu"-button and select "Split fields".

 In the dialog: